cfchou/hakyll_site/posts/2013-05-12-builder-basics.md

-It can be seen from the pictures that for a trait A, there's a most-derived concrete class which builds the underlying object exposes the trait A as type.
+It can be seen from the pictures that for a trait A, there's a most-derived concrete class which builds the underlying object exposes the trait A as type:

         scala> val sq = Seq(10,11)
         sq: Seq[Int] = List(10, 11)

+In this case REPL reports that val sq's __dynamic type__ is _Seq_ which is what the underlying object exposes as; and its __static type__ is _List_ which is the most-derived concrete class.

 Having these pictures in mind, let's start to flesh out the Q collection from [the previous post](./2013-05-11-venture-out-on-canbuildfrom.html).